Rell Integration

 function _delete_all_auth_descriptors_exclude(account, auth_descriptor_id: byte_array)

-Utilities for managing auth_descriptors.
+Utilities for managing auth_descriptors

 Operations: